 Highlighted below are some key considerations, from a valuation perspective, when launching a new venture:

 - Risk adjusted cash flows – New ventures typically exhibit financial cash flow projections with high growth assumptions.
 Further, there are likely to be several future potential growth scenarios.
 It’s important to risk adjust the cash flows and probability weight possible scenarios, to determine a reasonable data-set for all stakeholders to work with, and make informed decisions upon.
 In addition, professional scepticism should be applied to challenge the key assumptions and inputs to the financial projections.

-- Discount rate – Required equity returns applied in the valuation of early stage high growth ventures are typically in the range of 20% to 35% for IPOs, and anywhere in the range of 50% to 100% for pure startup operations.
-This reflects the inherent risks involved, which matches the cash flow profile, however also displays that the potential rewards could be great.
+- Discount rate – Required equity returns applied in the valuation of early stage high growth ventures are typically in the range of 20% to 35% for IPOs, and anywhere in the range of 50% to 100% for pure startup operations

 - Do the Valuation outcomes make sense? – Carefully consider if outcomes are reasonable, in terms of being both technically robust and commercial sound.
 Valuations (particularly in the case of startups) have many subjective elements, so it’s important to ‘triangulate’ results using a number of methods, and engage the unique skills of a valuation expert where possible.

 - Operating model – Does the business have a dependency on key external suppliers, i.e. Google in our case-study above, and/or a highly concentrated customer base?
 A certain level of diversification may be worth it in the long-run.

 - Maintain control of key assets – It’s important to build a defined strategy around the intangible elements of your business.
 This includes establishing controls in respect of retaining ownership and protecting the value of key intangible assets, including customer lists, brands, supplier contracts, software and other intellectual property.